 A constructive dismissal takes place when an employee resigns in response to a fundamental breach of contract on the part of the employer.
-Richard Gvero, Head of the Employment Law team discusses more on constructive dismissal below.
+Richard Gvero, Head of the Employment Law team discusses more about constructive dismissal.

 A fundamental breach may, if it is serious enough, consist of a single act.
 It may also be made up of a number of more minor incidents culminating a ‘final straw’.
 In Williams v Aderman Davies Church in Wales Primary School a teacher resigned and claimed constructive dismissal over the way in which the employer had handled a complex disciplinary case against him.
 He was concerned that evidence had been withheld and that this was part of a pattern of unfair treatment towards him and a failure take account of his mental health condition.

 In the end, his resignation was prompted by the employer’s decision that another employee who was his union representative, but who had also been accused of misconduct in the handling of his case should not be allowed to contact him until after the case was completed.
 The tribunal felt that this was not a matter on which the employer could be criticised – although they found much to criticise in the employer’s earlier handling of the case.
 They therefore dismissed the constructive dismissal claim.
 The employer could not rely on this decision as being ‘the last straw’ in conduct amounting to a fundamental breach of contract because it was, in itself, innocuous.

 The Employment Appeal Tribunal (EAT) held that this was the wrong approach.
 What mattered was whether, when the employee resigned, the employer was in fundamental breach of contract.
 The incident that prompted the resignation did not have to be part of that breach as long as the employee – as in this case – was at least in part by the overall conduct of the employer.